Model-Based-Data-Protection-Assessments/GDPR-Editor/README.md

 This will create a `dist` folder containing the built static assets.
 The contents of this folder can be uploaded to a web server to host the project.

 This project is built using GitHub Actions and the current built version is hosted on GitHub Pages that can be found [here](https://dataflowanalysis.github.io/WebEditor/).

+## Developing

+When you want to develop on this project, it is advised to read the [technical documentation](./Documentation.md) to understand the structure of the project, why things are done the way they are and how the different modules are structured and interact with each other.